Blonde Indian: an Alaska Native Memoir by Ernestine Hayes

 - Native Voices Exhibition presented by National Library of Medicine @ Egan Library fall 2015

 - Program on homelessness, transition and housing in collaboration with the 360 North: A Roof project.

 - Tlingit Oratory: UAS students presenting oratory of Tlinigit clan stories which serve as a departure point for sections of Hayes narrative.
 Other participants could respond to the ways in which stories differ between clans, how stories change over time, etc.

 - Tie in to History of Boarding Schools in AK (potentially collect stories revive UAS Listening Project) either through a panel discussion / presentation / teach-in or oral history project.
-Juneau Public Library is applying for a Storycorps grant on this topic.
+Juneau Public Library is collecting interviews for Storycorps: Alaska Native Educational Stories during 2015.

 - Never Alone GAMING EVENT.
 The connection between the book and the game would be Native Voices, using new platforms to tell traditional stories in order preserve indigenous language and culture for younger generations.
 UAS Gaming Club could host a tournament and invite an audience and we could assemble a panel featuring Ishmael Hope, Cook Inlet Tribal Council members and game designers from E-Line Media makers of the game Never Alone which is based on Inupiat stories.
 World class game makers paired with Alaska Native storytellers and elders to create a game which delves deeply into the traditional lore of the Iñupiat people to present an experience like no other.